Ritik2042000/05AUG_WD_SUNIL/Next Js/README.md

 ## generateMetadata

 It is Used for the add dynamic title and description to the website using that funcation which is return object with title and description

+## generateStaticParams

+It is used to make static page (which is create at bulid time and benefits the webistie loading speed ) using this function name 'generateStaticParams' in this we have pass which folder of pages you want to make static

+## redirect

+when we want to redirect page we have to used redirect in that page using import it from next/navigation or we can redirect it from next.config.js file pass redirects keys and inside that key pass asyc function and return array of objects in that source:'page name that we want to redirect(for dynamic routes add /:page name ) ', destination : 'where we want to redirect ' , permanent : 'false or true' for shortime or maintaince gave false else gave true

+## env

+for make env file use env.local